paulpanwang/aved/doc/SALIENTVISION.md

 ### Midwater
 ![Midwater results](img/midwaterresults000003.jpg)

 A small example is available in the data/midwater folder.
-These images were captured around 300 meters depth from an autonomous underwater vehicle at MBARI.
+These images were extracted a video clip recorded at approximately 300 meters depth from an autonomous underwater vehicle.

 First uncompress the example with: